YiannisBourkelis/state_machine_example/README.md

-# state_machine_example
+# State Machine Tutorial
-An example of implementing a state machine for ATM
+An example of using a state machine to implement the logic behind an ATM